anican/CIBL/README.md

 UW CSE Outreach.

 ## Naming and Influences
-CIBL's Influenced By Lisp :smile:
+Well...
+CIBL's Influenced By Lisp! :smile: (I couldn't resist the recursive acronym)

 ## Syntax and Design
 Current support is limited to OSX and Linux